matthewhall78/hello-world/coverLetter.md

 ## Consultation and influence management skills
 > Since May 2006 I have had experience consulting with clients on how they can direct their IM/IT efforts.
 By utilizing Information System Plans and reviewing the technical health and business value of their systems I have had many opportunities to influence the business towards a successful outcome.
 >
 > Currently there are many opportunities to have conversations with peers in my branch about Agile and Scrum and how they different from tradition approaches to software development.
 I have produced a Trello template for other in my branch to use.
-I have ran workshops to share how Agile and Scrum can be used.
+I have ran workshops to share how Agile and Scrum can be a benefit.
 >
 >  As part of the development of Information Systems Plans, I meet with Executive to review their business focus, and to discuss the IM/IT needs along with the funding requirements of their branch from a broad perspective.
 I have to prepare business cases and make a case for why the project is important.
 I have assisted in long term planning by providing forecasting estimates used in Cabinet submissions for Capital money and have been consistently successful in achieving the desired goal.